jmschrei/pomegranate/README.md

 ### User Installation

 pomegranate is now pip installable!
 Install using `pip install pomegranate`.
+Wheels have been built for Windows versions for quick installations without the need for a C++ compiler.
 You can get the bleeding edge using the following:

 ```
 git clone https://github.com/jmschrei/pomegranate.git